neondatabase-labs/pgpi/README.md

 If you prefer to use Wireshark to analyze your Postgres traffic, you can use the `--client-sslkeylogfile` and/or `--server-sslkeylogfile` options to specify files that will have TLS keys (for either side of the connection) appended for use in decryption.

 You could also simply use an unencrypted connection on the client side.
-Use the `--client-deny-ssl` option to have `pgpi` tell connecting clients that TLS is not supported (while still supporting TLS for the onward connection to the server).
+Use the `--client-deny-ssl` option to have Elephantshark tell connecting clients that TLS is not supported (while still supporting TLS for the onward connection to the server).

 If using Wireshark, you might also want to specify `--log-forwarded none`.

 ### Notes

-* Postgres options refer to SSL rather than TLS for historical reasons. `pgpi` options do so for consistency with Postgres.
+* Postgres options refer to SSL rather than TLS for historical reasons.
+Elephantshark options do so for consistency with Postgres.
 SSL and TLS can be regarded as wholly synonymous here.
 * When reading Postgres protocol messages, you’ll see that most are [TLV-encoded](https://en.wikipedia.org/wiki/Type%E2%80%93length%E2%80%93value): they begin with 1 byte for the message’s type and 4 bytes for its length.
 Note that the 4-byte length value _includes its own length_: for example, it takes the value `4` if no data follows.
 Length values elsewhere in the protocol typically _do not_ include their own length, however.
 There is also some apparent inconsistency in whether strings and lists of strings are null-terminated.
 * The Postgres protocol has some [helpful documentation](https://www.postgresql.org/docs/current/protocol.html).
+* [Elephant sharks](https://en.wikipedia.org/wiki/Australian_ghostshark) do exist, but the name and logo of this project are inspired primarily by the combination of [Slonik the Postgres elephant](https://wiki.postgresql.org/wiki/Logo) and [Wireshark](https://www.wireshark.org/).

 ### Tests